-- C2 Use the code in [C1] to filter a uniform train of impulses of appropriate pitch to mimic the recorded phoneme from part A. Use the pitch period you derived in part [B2].
+- C2 To mimic your recorded phoneme from part [B1], use the code in [C1] to filter a uniform train of impulses of appropriate pitch.
+Note: use the pitch period you determined in part [B2].
 In one sentence, describe how the synthetic vowel sounds. - C3 Do whatever you can think of to improve the quality of your synthetic sound.
 Hand in a one second sound file (16KHz .wav file) of your best synthetic sound.
 Make sure you describe exactly what you have done to create this sound.
 How much better does it sound compared to that in [C2]?
-Bonus points will be given to the highest quality, most realistic synthetic sound(s) in the class. - C4 Plot time and frequency domain representations of the vowel (don't use spectrograms).
+Bonus points will be given to the highest quality, most realistic synthetic sound(s) submitted. - C4 Plot time and frequency domain representations of the vowel (don't use spectrograms).
 Compare your synthetic sound results to the recorded sound.
 In what ways do they differ, if any? - C5 Listen carefully to your real and synthetic sounds.
 In what ways do they sound different?